abhijeetgangan/cuEquivariance/docs/index.rst

    :align: center

 Most tensor products are defined using the :class:`cue.EquivariantTensorProduct <cuequivariance.EquivariantTensorProduct>` class, which encapsulates the :class:`cue.Irreps <cuequivariance.Irreps>` and :class:`cue.IrrepsLayout <cuequivariance.IrrepsLayout>` for each input and the output.
 It also includes one or more instances of :class:`cue.SegmentedTensorProduct <cuequivariance.SegmentedTensorProduct>`, which define the tensor product operations.
 This descriptor is then used to create a :class:`cuet.EquivariantTensorProduct <cuequivariance_torch.EquivariantTensorProduct>` module, which can be used in PyTorch models.
-Or used to execute the tensor product operations using :class:`cuex.equivariant_tensor_product <cuequivariance_jax.equivariant_tensor_product>` in JAX.
+Or used to execute the tensor product operations using :class:`cuex.equivariant_polynomial <cuequivariance_jax.equivariant_polynomial>` in JAX.

 Tutorials
 ---------